 Step 6: Building and Deploying Your Provider

-Once you have completed the steps mentioned above, build your project and re-deploy your compiled provider on an NCache .NET Core Server.
+After completing the steps above, build your project and deploy the compiled provider on a .NET 8 NCache Server.

 Benefits of This Migration